Fan Tips

 • Permitted: one small clutch bag (max 4.5x6.5 inches) — use for wallet, keys, lip balm

-• Not permitted: standard nappy bags, backpacks, non-transparent tote bags — use a clear changing bag that fits within 12x6x12 inches
+• Not permitted: standard nappy bags, backpacks, non-transparent tote bags — use a clear changing bag within 12x6x12 inches

-• Medical equipment: contact your venue's accessibility team at least 2 weeks before the match — approved medical items including infant formula and medication require advance written authorisation
+• Medical equipment: contact your venue's accessibility team at least 2 weeks before the match for advance written authorisation

 • Re-entry: not permitted at any World Cup 2026 venue — once inside, leaving and returning is not allowed